Generate Map Locations of User or Groups with ProfileGrid

 From here, you can select the expanse of your map whether it should be country-specific or that of the entire world.
 You can choose the level till which you want to zoom your map.
 Also, here you get the option to retrieve your Google API Key.
 By clicking on ‘You can sign up for a key HERE’, you land on a page, similar to the one given below.

 From here, you select ‘Create a Project’ if you don’t have an API key already.
-Eventually, Google will provide you with an API key with which you can show map locations for all users.
+Eventually, Google will provide you with an API key with which you can generate map locations of user or groups.

 Features of the Geolocation Extension